Sarah Hirini: 2024 Paris Olympic Games

 On 20 June 2024 it was announced that she had been selected as a member of the New Zealand Women’s Rugby Sevens team for the Paris Olympics.
 Hirini co-captained the team with Risi Pouri-Lane.

 The team went undefeated though the competition.
 In the final against Canada she took a heavy knock to her face but continued to play on despite the pain, and soon after made a break that allowed Stacey Waaka to score and seal the team’s 19–12 victory over Canada, which gave Hirini her second gold medal.
 A scan after the day after the game found that she had multiple fractures in her face, which medical advice identified would heal with rest.

 2024 onwards

-Following New Zealand's success at the Olympics Hirini continued to captain the team in the 2024-2025 sevens series.
+Following New Zealand's success at the Olympics Hirini continued to captain the team in the 2024-2025 sevens series, during which they won both the league and championship titles.

 At the 2025 Hong Kong tournament held on 28–30 March 2025 Hirini scored her 100th try in the sevens series in the teams 31-7 win against Brazil in pool play.

+Following the end of the international sevens season Hirini spent from June to September 2025 playing for the Mie Pearls in Japan's Taiyo Seimei Women’s 7s Series.
+The team's head coach was her husband Conor Hirini, while playing alongside her was fellow Black Fern Olive Watherston, as well as Brazilians Talia Costa and Gabriela Lima.

+She missed the 2024-2025 sevens series due to pregnancy.

+In September 2026 the 33 year old Hirini signed a contract with New Zealand Rugby that would see her available to play sevens for another two years until the end of 2028.
+The signing confirmed her as New Zealand Rugby's longest serving professional women's rugby player.